 - Several Eric Carle books

 - Chart paper

-- Finger paint and finger-paint paper
+- Finger paint in multiple colors

 - Craft sticks or cotton swabs